Eight Keys to Overcome Fear

 How do we overcome fear?

-There are eight keys to overcoming fear.
+There are eight keys to overcome fear.

 - Face the fear and take action.
 My coach asked me to do a Facebook live once a week.
 Two weeks passed; I could not take the courage to do it.
 Finally, I did.
 I heard this voice inside me: who do you think you are?
 There are so many anointed, gifted, and talented people out there.
 Who will watch your video or listen to you?
 This voice still comes strong and clear after my second Facebook live.
 After the 3rd Facebook live, I no longer hear this voice inside me.
 Once we mustered little courage to do it, the voice of fear started to face away.
 Therefore, taking action despite fear helps us to overcome fear.